On this page:

 - establish local rates in identified areas

-- provide a mechanism for financial contributions in lieu of providing car spaces
+- provide a mechanism for financial contributions instead of providing car spaces

 - set local requirements, such as the design and layout of car parking spaces.